Activities

 As part of our mission Genesee Valley Audubon Society wants to encourage all to get out and appreciate nature.
 To support that mission, we offer several local bird walks throughout the year.
 Our hope is that you will see something that peaks your interest enough that you will want to come out and experience one or more of our offerings, and bring along your family and friends.
 Everyone is welcome.

+Registration is required for all activities.
 Please check here or our Facebook page for updates on upcoming GVAS activities and programs.

 Follow Genesee Valley Audubon Society on Facebook or Twitter for updates.